NawafAldhawi/CPU-Scheduler-Simulator/README.txt

 # CPU-Scheduler-Simulator
-This program aims to simulate multiple different CPU scheduling algorithms (FCFS, RR, STRF,  Custom Queue).
+This program aims to simulate multiple different CPU scheduling algorithms (FCFS, RR, STRF,  Custom Queue), and calulate their Average turnaround, waiting, and response times, while also showing the order of execution through a Gaut Chart representation.

 To run the program you can simply modify the last 8 lines of the code accordingly: